adamfoneil/Dapper.QX/README.md

 Use **{where}** or **{andWhere}** tokens to indicate where dynamic criteria is inserted.
 Mix and match [Where](https://github.com/adamosoftware/Dapper.QX/blob/master/Dapper.QX/Attributes/Where.cs) and [Case](https://github.com/adamosoftware/Dapper.QX/blob/master/Dapper.QX/Attributes/Case.cs) attributes on query class properties to control what criteria is injected.
 [Learn about](https://github.com/adamosoftware/Dapper.QX/wiki/Reference) more attributes Dapper.QX offers.

-To help you build C# result classes for any SQL query, I offer a free tool [Postulate.Zinger](https://github.com/adamosoftware/Postulate.Zinger).

 Note that you can omit the `using` block if you use the `Execute*` [overloads](https://github.com/adamfoneil/Dapper.QX/blob/master/Dapper.QX/Query_func.cs) that accept a `Func<IDbConnection>` instead of `IDbConnection`.
 This assumes you still have a method in your project that returns `IDbConnection`.
 Adapting the example above, this would look like this:

 ```csharp